johanlantz/libyuv-script/README.md

 Python script for cross compiling libyuv

 Usage: python build_libyuv.py -platform [iOS, Android etc]
+Output: The builds for each architecture will be available in the libs folder.

 # iOS
 iOS will build armv7, armv7s, arm64 and x86_64 and put them into a fat binary.